WildMeOrg/old_wildme-docs/docs/researchers/wbia/wbia_ggr.md

 The Kenyan counties and land regions are coded into the WBIA repository and can be created as imagesets.
 The coordinates of the counties themselves are encoded as a shape file, which is downloaded from an external CDN if needed.
 The outline paths can be extracted and given with the following function

+CVS: please add the location (URL) of the CDN

 ```python
 ibs.compute_ggr_path_dict()
 ```

 When the images are added to the database, you can use the following code to assign images to their respective regions (which may overlap):